HarryLovesCode/Vulkan-API-Book/chap3/windows.md

     NULL);
 ```

-Next we need to verify our window was created correctly.
+Next we need to verify our window was created.
 We can simply check if `window == NULL`.

 ```cpp
 if (!window) {